MoveKitMoveKit

 View in Library →

 This is perfect for educational fitness apps where users want to understand which muscles each exercise targets.
-You can add a toggle button to switch between the standard and highlight variants.
+You can build muscle maps and detail panels from metadata without manually tagging every clip.

 Styling Tips